Download a printable version of:

 |The Ranney collector wells: the existing well is on the left, new well on the right.
 Details on the open house the city of Mankato will have at its new water plant in the spring of 2011 will be posted.|

 Go to > top

 The 2011 Midwest Regional Water Utility Management Institute will be held March 15 to 17 at the Continuing Education and Conference Center on the St. Paul campus of the University of Minnesota.
-The Institute is sponsored by the College of Continuing Education, Minnesota Suburban Utility Superintendents Assocation, and the Minnesota Section of American Water Works Assocation.
+The Institute is sponsored by the College of Continuing Education, Minnesota Suburban Utility Superintendents Association, and the Minnesota Section of American Water Works Association.